usds/website/README.md

 ```
 $ npm run build
 ```
- Builds production Jekyll site and compiles main stylesheet with Gulp.
+ Builds local dev version of the Jekyll site and compiles main stylesheet with Gulp.

 #### Staging build
 ```